software-mansion/react-native-reanimated/docs/docs/api/nativeMethods/dispatchCommand.md

 #### `args` [Array<any\>]

 The array of command arguments.
-If the command doesn't accept any arguments, you will need to pass an empty array (`[]`).
+Defaults to an empty array.

 ### Returns